Conditions

 • Previous trauma to the pelvis.

-• A small percentage of woman can experience pain due to hormones.
+• A small percentage of women can experience pain due to hormones.

 • In some cases, baby’s position can be a factor.